cossacklabs/acra-engineering-demo/README.md

 2   - secret data without zones - secret data without zones
 ```

-AcraServer decrypts either AcraStructs with Zones, or without Zones at the same time.
-Sending different kinds of AcraStructs without changing mode will lead to decryption errors.
+AcraServer decrypts either AcraStructs with Zones or without Zones at the same time.
+Sending different kinds of AcraStructs without changing the mode will lead to decryption errors.

 ### 2.5 Other available resources

-1. PostgreSQL – you can connect to DB directly using admin account `postgres/test`: [postgresql://$HOST:5432](postgresql://127.0.0.1:5432).
+1. PostgreSQL – connect directly to the database using the admin account `postgres/test`: [postgresql://$HOST:5432](postgresql://127.0.0.1:5432).

 2. Prometheus – examine the collected metrics: [http://$HOST:9090](http://127.0.0.1:9090).

-3. Grafana - see dashboards with Acra metrics: [http://$HOST:3000](http://127.0.0.1:3000).
+3. Grafana – see the dashboards with Acra metrics: [http://$HOST:3000](http://127.0.0.1:3000).

-4. AcraConnector – send some data through AcraConnector directly: [tcp://$HOST:9494](tcp://127.0.0.1:9494).
+4. AcraConnector – send some data directly through AcraConnector: [tcp://$HOST:9494](tcp://127.0.0.1:9494).

-5. AcraWebConfig – configure AcraServer remotely (for example, disable intrusion detection) using default account `test/test`: [http://$HOST:8001](http://127.0.0.1:8001).
+5. AcraWebConfig – configure AcraServer remotely (i.e. disable intrusion detection) using the default account `test/test`: [http://$HOST:8001](http://127.0.0.1:8001).

-6. [Docker-compose.python.yml](https://github.com/cossacklabs/acra-engineering-demo/blob/master/python/docker-compose.python.yml) file describes all configuration and containers for this example.
+6. [Docker-compose.python.yml](https://github.com/cossacklabs/acra-engineering-demo/blob/master/python/docker-compose.python.yml) file describes all the  details of the configuration and containers for this example.

-## 3. Show me code!
+## 3. Show me the code!

-Take a look on the full code of [`example_with_zone.py`](https://github.com/cossacklabs/acra/blob/master/examples/python/example_with_zone.py) and [`example_without_zone.py`](https://github.com/cossacklabs/acra/blob/master/examples/python/example_without_zone.py).
+Take a look at the complete code of [`example_with_zone.py`](https://github.com/cossacklabs/acra/blob/master/examples/python/example_with_zone.py) and [`example_without_zone.py`](https://github.com/cossacklabs/acra/blob/master/examples/python/example_without_zone.py).

-Let's see how many code lines are needed to encrypt data using Acra.
-We will look on example with Zones, because it's more coplicated and requires additional API call to fetch Zone.
+Let's see how many code lines are necessary to encrypt some data using Acra.
+We will look at the example with Zones because it's more complicated and requires additional API call to fetch Zone.

-1. App gets Zone using AcraServer API:
+1. The app gets a Zone using AcraServer API:

 ```python
 def get_zone():